How to Become a Data Scientist (Updated in 2024)

 At the end of the day, setting up your portfolio, building up projects, and getting interviews is just one-half of the job search process.
 Passing the interview is another barrier to entry that will help you land your first data science job.

 One suggestion: learn from successful candidates.
-For example, to become an Apple data scientist, Taher practiced a variety of SQL and product sense questions.
+For example, to become a Notion data scientist, Hoda practiced SQL, Python, and behavioral interview questions.
 Similarly, a difficult Amazon question taught Janette the importance of slowing down and asking clarifying questions during data science interviews.

 You’ll also find more interview experiences, interview guides, and resources on Interview Query to help you become a data scientist: